gaetanlhf/SaSHa/README.md

 - **Explicitly disable**: Use empty strings or zero values to prevent inheritance
 - **Maintain consistency**: Ensure common settings are applied automatically
 - **Stay flexible**: Override any setting at any level when needed
+- **Secure by default**: Define secure passwords globally and override only when necessary

 #### Importing Configurations